 I just want to demonstrate and introduce the techniques.

-1. Visual cues – our attention is strongly directed by visual cues
+Our attention is strongly directed by visual cues.

 This experiment for our client Trend Micro (in Germany) involved much more than just a visual cue (red arrow).